Greek deal done, Merkel's allies rush to sell it in Germany

 The CDU's federal executive board broadly backed Merkel's position on Greece, said Tauber, adding that he had only heard one person express what he would consider to be criticism during a meeting on Monday morning.

+"It was clear in the federal executive board that the board is behind Angela Merkel on this issue and supports her.
+The applause went on for a long time after she had given a very energetic and enthusiastic presentation," he said.
+Some lawmakers remain deeply skeptical.

-"This agreement increases the already enormous liability risk of European taxpayers," said CDU lawmaker Wolfgang Bosbach, who has opposed previous Greek bailouts.
+"This agreement increases the already enormous liability risk of European taxpayers," CDU lawmaker Wolfgang Bosbach, who has opposed previous Greek bailouts, told Focus Online.

 An idea floated by Schaeuble's ministry for Greece to take a "time-out" from the euro zone gained traction with some conservatives at the weekend, though it has since been dropped.